oleg3289/agile-engine-test/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.6.

+## Download the project

+1. Run `git clone https://github.com/oleg3289/agile-engine-test.git` in any folder.
+2. Enter the folder with name of project and run `npm install`

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4201/`.
 The app will automatically reload if you change any of the source files.